 Our children experience a balanced programme of Music, comprising playing and performing, improvising and composing, listening and appreciating music from different traditions.
-Their skills are extended and developed using a variety of instruments including voice, tuned and untuned percussion and other instruments such as violins, recorders or ukuleles.
+Their skills are extended and developed using a variety of instruments including voice, tuned and untuned percussion and where possible other instruments which have recently included violins, trumpets and ukuleles.